 Since the mid-2000s, men’s grooming has continued to take off as men have begun to research and experience manscaping benefits.

 According to a survey by Cosmopolitan, 69% of men prefer trimming their pubic hair while 17% shave it all off.
 Interestingly enough, the same article cites that 70% of women prefer their men to be trimmed up.

 More men are willing to experiment because of a wider-spread acceptance of manscaping.
-That said, there’s still a bit of shame or embarrassment attached when asking questions, which is in part why I developed the Manly Man’s Guide to Manscaping.
-This article will be updated as more companies release better tools and grooming solutions.
+That said, there’s still a bit of shame or embarrassment attached when asking questions, which is in part why we developed the Manly Man’s Guide to Manscaping.

 Grooming tool?
 Can’t I just use my trimmer?